Davyne Dial, President

 University of Maryland European Branch, Columbus College, Columbus, Georgia

-Loyola University , New Orleans, La.
+Loyola University, New Orleans, La.
 Penland School of Crafts, John C Campbell Folk School

-Herbert Johnson MD, Treasurer
+Dr. Herbert Johnson CAPT USCG (Ret), Treasurer

 Education: Undergraduate Pre-Med, Dartmouth / Doctor of Medicine, Northwestern University